kleinhenz/psifold/README.md

 tar -xvzf casp7.tar.gz

 # convert tensorflow records to hdf5 file
+# note this is the only part of psifold which requires tensorflow
 proteinnet2hdf --output="casp7.h5" casp7

 # tensorflow records are no longer needed